Ensemble learning

 Bagging

-You can read this post about random forest.
+You can read this post about bagging.

 Boosting